-Water Quality Authority - WQA imposes an annual pumping rights assessment for capital and operational costs of \$12.00 per acre-foot which generates \$2.38 million annually.
+Water Quality Authority - WQA imposes an annual pumping rights assessment for capital and operational costs of \$10.00\$12.00 per acre-foot which generates \$1.98\$2.38 million annually.
 These funds are utilized only when available federal and/or state funding is insufficient, in addition to PRP funds.
 If PRPs do not voluntarily provide funds to a project, then the WQA, on a project-by-project basis, considers the use of assessment funds to underwrite the project costs with or without other local dollars.
 However, the WQA is committed to recovering its costs from non-participating PRPs at a later date so that the cost to the local consumer will ultimately be minimized.

-Water Purveyors/Cities/Member Agencies/Other Local Water Agenciesevent projects cannot be otherwise fully funded using any or all of the above funding sources, WQA will work with an affected city, member water agency and/or other local water agencies to develop potential funding sources.
+Water Purveyors/Cities/Member Agencies/Other Local Water AgenciesThe WQA requires impacted water purveyors to fund or secure funds other than WQA's assessment representing a minimum of 25% of capital costs.
+In the event projects cannot be otherwise fully funded using any or all of the above funding sources, WQA will work with an affected city, member water agency and/or other local water agencies to develop potential funding sources.
 The WQA will pursue the recovery of these funds on behalf of the participating agency, if necessary.